wiwaszko-intel/scenescape/docs/user-guide/using-intel-scenescape/how-to-integrate-cameras-and-sensors.md

 Before you begin, ensure the following:

 - **Dependencies Installed**: Install Python, OpenCV, an MQTT client, and configure MQTT access credentials.
-- **Access and Permissions**: You must have sensor IDs pre-provisioned in your scene in SceneScape.
+- **Access and Permissions**: You must have sensor IDs pre-provisioned in your scene in Intel® SceneScape.

 Familiarity with MQTT, JSON formatting, and camera calibration is recommended.
 If needed, refer to: